furatmalkawi29/data-structures-and-algorithms/javascript/tree/README.md

 - **Code Challenge 16**
 - used recursion to traverse each node in tree cause its not BST, values arent ordered, I traversed each nod and checked its left and right nodes and checked if its value was greater than the max and asigned it to max variable if that was true .

+- **Code Challenge 17**
+- used recursion and queue, where you enqueue the node's childeren in the right breadth order . nad keep doing it till you visit every node in the tree .

 ### **Efficiency** : recursion  increased the Big O for the methods . cause with each time the function called in recursion it takes up a space in the call stack . and takes time to re-invoke the function .

 ### If tree was balanced the Big O would be log n on average .